yut23/Microphysics/docs/_sources/data_structures.rst.txt

    derive the temperature via the EOS.

-   Upon exit of the integration, the initial internal energy (offset) is subtracted off, and e now represents the specifc nuclear energy release from the reactions.
+   Upon exit of the integration, the initial internal energy (offset) is subtracted off, and e now represents the specific nuclear energy release from the reactions.

 * ``burn_state.xn[]``: the mass fractions